-UNITED STATES SECURITIES AND EXCHANGE COMMISSION WASHINGTON, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+WASHINGTON, D.C.
 20549

-FORM 10-Q
+FORM 10-0

-☑ QUARTERLY REPORT PURSUANT TO THE SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the quarterly period ended March 31, 2012

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF 1934 to

-For the transition period from

-Commission file number: 1-07533

-FEDERAL REALTY INVESTMENT TRUST

-(Exact Name of Registrant as Specified in its Declaration of Trust)

-Maryland

-(State of Organization)

-1626 East Jefferson Street, Rockville, Maryland

-(Address of Principal Executive Offices)

-(Registrant's Telephone Number, Including Area Code)

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗆 No
+X QUARTERLY REPORT PURSUANT TO THE SECTION ACT OF 1934 ON 13 OR 15(D) OF THE SECURITIES EXCHANGE For the quarterly period ended June 30, 2012 OR TRANSITION REPORT PURSUANT TO SECTION 13 1934 OR 15(D) OF THE SECURITIES EXCHANGE ACT OF For the transition period for rom to Commission file nur mber: 1-07533 FEDERAL REALTY IN VESTMENT TRUST (Exact Name of Registrant as Specif ied in its Declaration of Trust) Maryland 52-0782497 (State of Organization) (IRS Employer Identification No.) 1626 East Jefferson Street, Rockville, Maryland 20852 (Address of Principal Executive Offices) (Zip Code) (301) 998- 8100 (Registrant's Telephone Number r, Including Area Code) durin rate by check mark whether the Registrant (1) has filed all reports required to \log the preceding 12 months (or for such shorter period that the Registrant was rements for the past 90 days. \boxtimes Yes \square No definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
+(Check one): Large Accelerated Filer Accelerated Filer Non-Accelerated Filer o (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).

-Indicate by check mark whether the Registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \Box No
+Indicate by check mark whether the Registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files). $<math>\boxtimes$ Yes \square No

 Indicate by check mark whether the Registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer or a smaller reporting company.
-See definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):
+See